WaferMouse/WaferMouse/README.md

 A work-in-progress graphics editor that targets the Sega Mega Drive.

 ### mcInstaglam - https://github.com/WaferMouse/mcInstaglam
-Very old, a combination of a Minecraft bukkit plugin and a Python script to automate rendering a Minecraft world in blender using a game client command.
+Very old, a Python script to automate rendering a Minecraft world in blender based on a YAML file.